junxit/us-congress-bills-113/metadata.md

 - 2013-12-19 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 282.
 - 2014-01-29 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S605-607; text as passed Senate: CR S605-607)
 - 2014-01-29 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S605-607; text as passed Senate: CR S605-607)
+- 2014-01-30 — Message on Senate action sent to the House.
+- 2014-01-31 — Received in the House.
+- 2014-01-31 — Referred to the House Committee on Energy and Commerce.